Grey Squirrel. John Harding / BTO

 Invasive Species Week: get involved!

 Invasive Species Week is organised by the National Biodiversity Network (NBN).
-It is an annual national event to raise awareness of the impacts of invasive species, and how everyone can play a part in preventing their spread, from learning how to be Plant Wise when gardening to looking out for alert species like Asian Hornet.
-To find out how you can get involved, follow the links above for recording non-native species, visit the GB Non-native Species Secretariat's website, or explore the content below.
+It is an annual national event to raise awareness of the impacts of invasive species, and how everyone can play a part in preventing their spread, from learning how to be Plant Wise when gardening to looking out for alert species like the Asian Hornet.
+To find out how you can get involved, follow the links above for recording non-native species, visit the GB Non-native Species Secretariat’s website, or explore the content below.

 BTO is a National Biodiversity Network Trust Member.
 Read more about NBN, and their work on invasive species, on their website.